-114.3.1 Assessment of Existing Conditions
+114.3.2 Assessment of Existing Conditions

 Before beginning design of the project, perform office and field reviews to assess current conditions.
-The assessment includes both physical conditions and operating conditions.
+The assessment includes both physical conditions, operating conditions, and related local plans and projects.

-114.3.1.1 Office Reviews
+114.3.2.1 Office Reviews

 Review old plan sets, as-built drawings, Straight Line Diagrams, and other historical records to assess many of the existing conditions.
+Review and identify the project-level Context Classification for any related plans or conditions that could affect the goals of the project.

-This assessment should include:
+The existing conditions assessment should include:

-- (1) Geometrics. - (2) Radius, length, and superelevation of curves. - (3) Typical shoulder treatments. - (4) Cross drain and structure locations. - (5) Location and design of intersections. - (6) Existing cross slope and superelevation data. - (7) Operating Conditions, including: - (a) A summary of legal posted speeds on the project. - (b) District Drainage and Maintenance concerns of past, present or anticipated problems. - (c) Conditions attributable to current control of access. - (d) A summary of known operational issues on the corridor e.g., signal timing, detection failure.
+- (1) Horizontal and vertical geometrics, including intersections. - (2) Existing Typical Section elements. - (3) Radius, length, and superelevation of curves. - (4) Shoulder treatments and side slopes. - (5) Drainage features, including cross drains and drainage structures.
+Evaluate District Drainage and Maintenance reported drainage issues. - (6) Clear zone or lateral offset, and shielding devices - (7) Location and design of intersections including opportunities for alternative intersection designs where they may improve bicycle and pedestrian safety. - (8) Pavement cross slope and superelevation data. - (9) Pedestrian, bicycle, and transit facilities. - (10) ADA compliant features. - (11) Operating Conditions, including: - (a) A summary of posted speeds on the project. - (b) Conditions attributable to current control of access. - (c) Operational issues along the corridor (e.g., signal timing, detection failure, red light running, queue build-up, speeding, and split failures). - (12) Planning Office review of district and local plans, major permits or projects relating to the project area.